MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-sdn-data-path-wac-extension.md

 ms.topic: how-to
 author: khdownie
 ms.author: v-kedow
-ms.date: 11/2/2020
+ms.date: 11/3/2020
 ---

 # SDN Data Path Diagnostics Extension in Windows Admin Center

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows 10, Azure Stack HCI, Azure Stack Hub, Azure

-SDN Data Path Diagnostics is a tool within SDN monitoring extension of Windows Admin Center that automates PacketMon-based packet captures according to various SDN scenarios and presents the output in a single view that is easy to follow and manipulate.​
+SDN Data Path Diagnostics is a tool within the SDN monitoring extension of Windows Admin Center that automates Packet Monitor-based packet captures according to various SDN scenarios, and presents the output in a single view that is easy to follow and manipulate.​

 ## What is Packet Monitor (Pktmon)?
 Packet Monitor (Pktmon) is an in-box, cross-component network diagnostics tool for Windows.
 It can be used for packet capture, packet drop detection, packet filtering, and counting.
 The tool is especially helpful in virtualization scenarios, like container networking and SDN, because it provides visibility within the networking stack.